-These simple ear savers are made to help protect the ears from chafing when wearing a medical face mask.
-These are a great item to donate to hospitals to show support to nurses and healthcare professionals.
+These simple ear savers are made to help protect the ears from chafing when wearing a face mask with elastic.

 My sister is a hospital nurse and one of the biggest discomforts she has faced is chafing around her ears because of the elastic straps on the face masks she is required to wear.
 Some kind souls donated ear savers to her hospital and she’s been so grateful that she suggested I post a tutorial to show you how to make some.